-Workflow Action Buttons are associated with a specific Workflow Stage.
-You must define your Workflow Stage before you can add any Workflow Action Buttons to it.
-For details on creating and managing Workflow Stages, read the following article >
+Workflow action buttons are associated with a specific workflow stage.
+You must define your Workflow Stage before you can add any workflow action buttons to it.
+For details on creating and managing Workflow Stages, read the following article > Workflow: 1 – Stages

 Workflow action buttons are created and managed from the Workflow tab on the forms design.
 To access the workflow action buttons of a form: Edit App > Builder > Forms (1) > Click Edit on the desired form’s tile (2) > Click on the Workflow tab.